 The heart is often used as a symbol of vitality for good reasons.
 The heart pushes blood and oxygen to every cell in the body to be used as fuel and carries waste away.
 Without this process, the body cannot function.
 The heart plays a role in many aspects of your health and wellness.

-The heart beats an average of 60-100 beats per minute, which can add up to millions of beats in just one month.
+The heart beats an average of 60-80 beats per minute, which can add up to millions of beats in just one month.
 When something works this hard, it is important that it also works efficiently.
-Well-conditioned athletes can have heart rates around 50 beats/minute.
+Well-conditioned athletes can have resting heart rates below 50 beats/minute.
 Even though their heart beats slower, it can do the same amount of work or more than a heart that beats 60-80 beats/minute.
 An athlete’s heart pumps stronger during each beat, needing fewer beats to get the job done.
 Over a lifetime, a difference of 10-30 beats/minute can add up to quite a few beats.

 Fortunately, you do not need to be an elite athlete to have a strong, healthy heart.
 Adding any physical activity to most days can be your connection to better heart health.
 Physical activity can be as simple as going for a walk.

-Being active can help your heart and ward off several health problems.
+Being active can help your heart and ward off many health problems.
 The US Department of Health and Human Services recommends at least 150 minutes per week of moderate activity or 75 minutes a week of vigorous activity.

 Our bodies are, after all, designed to be active.
 In fact, inactivity can lead to problems.
 Your bone and joints are more susceptible to damage and breaks, and you increase your risk for heart disease.